enguerranws/import-youtube-videos-as-wp-posts/README.md

 1. Upload `/youtube-to-posts/` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up your Google API key in the Settings page
-4. Search for Youtube content and add it to your Wordpress from the 'Youtube to Posts' menu
+4. Search for Youtube content and add it to your Wordpress from the 'Import YouTube videos as WP Posts' menu

 ## Frequently Asked Questions